Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

 Since $\lambda\in (0,1)$, the sum $\sum_{t=1}^\infty \lambda^t$ is finite, and by Lemma~\ref{lemma:betagama}(b) the sum $\sum_{t=1}^\infty \sum_{\ell=1}^t \lambda^{t-\ell} \a(\ell)\|\e(\ell)\|_1$ is finite.
 Therefore

 \end{proof}

-Lemma \ref{lemma:newx}, which we have just proved, is the central result of this section; it states that each of the sequences $z_i(t+1)$ tracks the average $\bar x(t) = \1'x(t)/n$ increasingly well as time goes on.
-We will later require a corollary of this lemma: we will need the fact that a weighted average of the $z_i(t+1)$ tracks a weighted averages of $\bar x(t)$.
-The next corollary gives a precise statement of this.
+Lemma \ref{lemma:newx}, which we have just proved, is the central result of this section.
+It states that each of the sequences $z_i(t+1)$ tracks the average $\bar x(t) = \1'x(t)/n$ increasingly well as time goes on.
+We will later require a corollary of this lemma showing that a weighted time-average of each $z_i(t+1)$ tracks a weighted time-average of $\bar x(t)$.
+The next corollary gives a precise statement of this result.
+In the derivation, we also use the following inequality